redhat-developer/odo/docs/proposals/odo-v3-cli.md

   - `test`
   - `unlink`

-Commands whose functionality will be in alpha1 but the command will have a different name parameters.
+Commands with the functionality that will be in alpha1 but the command will have a different name parameters.

 - `component` - as a root command this will be removed, for info about subcommand check their root level equivalents.
   - `create`